 Faultless Clip for #2 Pencil - come in 6 and 25 bags

 The first metal clips were introduced by Waterman in 1905, no later than April of that year.
 The L.E.
-Waterman Company was assigned
+Waterman Company was assigned U.S. Patent No. 800,141 for the invention.

 For a nominal fee, purchasers of Waterman fountain pens could get a nickel-plated clip riveted to their pens.
 Later on, gold-plated fittings also became common.
 The process was done with a special riveting machine, although part of the alignment was done by hand (the slight variation in clip placement and existence of crooked clips evidence this fact).

-[Note: Quora is currently having some issues resizing and rendering issues with some of the images below; click for the full-size version of the images (or, better yet, visit the original sources) if you're having trouble.] for the invention.
+[Note: Quora is currently having some issues resizing and rendering issues with some of the images below; click for the full-size version of the images (or, better yet, visit the original sources) if you're having trouble.]

-William I. Ferris' patent application for the first pen clip (from
+William I. Ferris' patent application for the first pen clip (from Google Patents).

-First known advertisement containing mention of the famous Waterman Clip-Cap from April 1905 (from
+First known advertisement containing mention of the famous Waterman Clip-Cap from April 1905 (from Vintage Pen News).

 Regardless, clip-less pens were still popular later into the 20th century, as accommodation clips (clips that could be fitted to a clip-less cap) and ring-top chains (which were worn on a chain around the user's neck) were alternative ways for securing pens.

 Additionally, older pen styles were still in fashion for at least a little while after the introduction of the clip-cap, which didn't become the norm overnight.
 One of the oldest pens I own, a Waterman 12 eyedropper pen, may have been produced as early as the 1890s but was still in production well into the 20th century.
 Not only does it not have a lever fill mechanism, it has no cap threads or clip.
 The cap was secured to the barrel simply by friction.
-Many Watermans I have from the '20s and '30s never had clips attached to them (although it was certainly an option at that point).).
+Many Watermans I have from the '20s and '30s never had clips attached to them (although it was certainly an option at that point).